Learning Fine-Grained Cross Modality Excitement for Speech Emotion Recognition: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel multimodal deep learning framework to perform fine-grained learning of voice and text in speeches.
-Through applying the temporal alignment operator with the cross modality excitation module, we successfully generated a stronger multimodal representation for each utterance in a fine-grained manner.
-The experiments on two open source English emotion datasets: IEMOCAP and RAVEDESS shows our purposed method outperforms the a wide range of baseline model on both UA and WA, which demonstrate the effectiveness of our purposed algorithm.
+Through applying the temporal alignment operator combining with the cross modality excitation module, we successfully generated a powerful multimodal representation for each utterance in a fine-grained manner.
+The experiments on two open source English emotion datasets: IEMOCAP and RAVDESS demonstrates the effectiveness of our purposed algorithm.
+Besides, the influence of each component of our model is presented via the detailed ablation studies and analysis.